After the rise of BLM, Black students and their families are heading back to HBCUs

 A number of historically Black colleges and universities are seeing an increase in Black students applying and enrolling after years of decline.

-There are a number of factors behind the change — including boosts from famous graduates such as Vice President Harris — but some Black students and their families see a safer learning environment with these institutions.
+There are a number of factors behind the change — including boosts from famous graduates such as Vice President Harris, an alumna of Howard University — but some Black students and their families see a safer learning environment with these institutions.

 Sherrille McKethan-Green, whose son Gideon Green is attending Morehouse, counts herself among them.